Advertisements

 3. Individuals with Valid Job Offers:

-Applicants must have a legitimate job offer from a U.S. employer willing to sponsor them.
+People applying for an L-1 visa are required to get a legitimate job offer from a U.S. employer who will sponsor them.

 4. Intracompany Transfers: